-“Robert Fripp was very keen to speed up my recording process, as many people have since tried and failed.
-But he got closest to it.
-We started to get to know each other a lot more as musicians.
-There were less people in the studio and, in this isolated environment of the Dutch studio, we started to interact in a different way.
-I think some of the band chemistry started to form.
+“We recorded the second album in Holland were we started to get to know each other a lot more as musicians.
+At that time there were less people in the studio and we started, in this isolated environment of the Dutch studio, to interact in a different way, and I think some of the band chemistry began to form.

-“The tour for this record was one in which we were all dressed in sort of roadworkers’ fluorescents.
-We used to do a sort of punk version of Whiter Shade Of Pale, which has probably safely eroded in the mists of time.”
+I think the touring band from the second album and third album onwards started really evolving and getting its own style.
+The tour for this record was one in which we were all dressed in road workers fluorescence.
+This was in the early days of punk and we used to do a sort of punk version of ‘A Whiter Shade of Pale’, which is probably safely eroded in the mists of time.”